 Authentication Type Strength RSA-based authentication RSA is used by the Crypto-Officer to initially authenticate to the module using a TLS handshake.
-The mechanism, using a 1024-bit key size, provides a work factor of roughly 280 (cryptographic strength provided by 1024-bit RSA).
-SHA-1 HMAC-based The IPSec authentication mechanism of SHA-1 HMAC authentication is used by the User and Crypto-Officer to authenticate each packet to the module.
-The mechanism provides a strength of 2 96 (cryptographic strength provided by SHA-1 HMAC within IPSec).
-Password-based Local Crypto-Officer passwords are required to be at authentication least 8 characters in length and can contain all printable ASCII characters.
+The mechanism, using a 1024-bit key size, provides a work factor of roughly $2^{80}$ (cryptographic strength provided by 1024-bit RSA).
+SHA-1 HMAC-based authentication The IPSec authentication mechanism of HMAC-SHA-1 is used by the User and Crypto-Officer to authenticate each packet to the module.
+The mechanism provides a strength of 2 (cryptographic strength provided by HMAC-SHA-1 within IPSec).
+Password-based authentication Local Crypto-Officer passwords are required to be at least 8 characters in length and can contain all printable ASCII characters.
 There is a delay of 1 second after each incorrect entry of a password.
-Considering only the alphanumeric alphabet, the number of potential passwords is at least 628.
-IP Address-based The source and destination IP addresses and TCP authentication (for bypass) ports of plaintext IP packets authenticate a packet for bypass.
-An IP address is a 32-bit value, providing an authentication mechanism strength of at least 2 32 .
+Considering only the alphanumeric alphabet, the number of potential passwords is at least 62 .
+IP address-based authentication (for bypass) The source and destination IP addresses and TCP ports of plaintext IP packets authenticate a packet for bypass.
+An IP address is a 32-bit value, providing an authentication mechanism strength of at least 2 .